 - Using larger amounts

-- Repeated attempts to quit or control the use of the drug
+- Repeated attempts to quit or control cocaine use

-- Physical or psychological problems related to the use of the drug
+- Physical or psychological problems related to cocaine use

-Everyone’s addiction is unique and it ultimately requires individual assessment by a doctor to diagnose someone with cocaine abuse.
+Everyone’s addiction is unique, and it ultimately requires individual assessment by a doctor to diagnose someone with cocaine addiction.

-As the drug clears from the system, treatment shifts to developing coping mechanisms that help maintain continuous sobriety.
-This shift can involve medications and therapies.
-A commonly used therapy that many find helpful is cognitive behavioral therapy (CBT) which involves learning about the underlying motivations behind our behaviors and learning how to change those motivations so that it will lead to a change in behavior.
+During rehab, a commonly used therapy that many find helpful is cognitive-behavioral therapy (CBT).
+This type of therapy involves learning about the underlying motivations behind our behaviors.
+By learning how to change our motivations, our behaviors can change.
 Long-term treatment will involve a follow-up to ensure that sobriety is maintained.

 Cocaine Addiction Recovery Rates